Advanced Emergency Medicine Ultrasonography Fellowship

 2. Pursue evidenced based-practice by being up-to-date on diagnostic and procedural applications of ultrasound and use this knowledge to provide quality patient care.

-3. Encourage fellows to think innovatively in regards to the future applications of POCUS, and encourage collaboration with engineering and industry to develop novel ultrasound applications and devices.
+3. Encourage fellows to think innovatively in regard to the future applications of POCUS, and encourage collaboration with engineering and industry to develop novel ultrasound applications and devices.

 4. Encourage the development of investigative curiosity by providing scholarly, statistical, and administrative support for the fellow in their pursuit of scholarship and discovery.